-How Often Should You Wash Towels?
+How Often Should You Wash Your Towels?

 - Bath towels need washing the most infrequently – about once a week.
-This provides a happy medium between living a greener lifestyle and ensuring there’s not too much of a build up of dead skin cells.
+This provides a happy medium between living a greener lifestyle and ensuring there’s not too much of a build-up of dead skin cells.

-Hand towels should be washed with a little more regularity – every two to three days.
+- Hand towels should be washed with a little more regularity – every 2-3 days.
 This is because they’re used more often, and they could be used to dry hands that are not completely clean.

-Face towels and tea towels should ideally be washed after each use.
+- Face towels and tea towels should ideally be washed after each use.
 Re-using face towels means you could reintroduce bacteria to your face and tea towels are notorious for harbouring bacteria, as well as damp, which could lead to mould growth.

 How Often Should You Wash Bedding?

 Although many of us are guilty of not washing our bed sheets for a month (or even more!), they should really be washed every week or at least every 2 weeks.
 That's ok in normal situations but what about if someone has been unwell?
 Do you know how often to wash bed sheets following sickness?
 The answer is a lot more frequent that you might realise: every other day to prevent the spread of germs.

 Even though the bedding may not look dirty, dead skin cells – many of which you struggle to see with the naked eye – can attract all manner of creepy crawlies, including bed bugs who thrive on these.

 It’s really not difficult to wash your bedding (don’t forget the pillowcases!) just pop it in the washing machine with some Persil detergent and wash at the highest temperature stated on the care label.
 The hot environment will make sure any nasties are well and truly gone and in most cases 40 degrees is the perfect temperature to effectively clean your sheets while being kind to the environment.

 Now you know how often to do laundry for all your different items, it's a good idea to know which types of laundry loads you can combine.